robenkleene/collections/cards/computer-science.md

 ## Algorithms

+- **What is Dijkstra's Dutch national flag problem?** Sort an array with any number of items, each representing one of three colors.
+- **How do you solve Dijkstra's Dutch national flag problem?
+What is the time complexity of the solution?** Iterate the array keeping track of indexes for the current item, the count of the lowest item found, and the length of the array minus the count of the highest item found.
+If the current item is the lowest item, swap it with the index of the count of lowest items, if it's the highest item, swap it with the array length minus highest count, then adjust the highest and lowest counts accordingly, and increment the current item.
+(If it's the middle item, only increment the current item.)
+The time complexity is `O(n)`.
+- **What's the name of the problem where you need to sort any of number of items each of one of three different values?** Dijkstra's Dutch national flag problem

+### Compression

 - **How does lossless compression work?** By reducing redundancy.
 - **How does lossy compression work?** By removing less important information.
 - **Which data structure does Huffman Coding use to store symbols?** A priority queue (heap)